 Sallie Mae imposes an early withdrawal fee if you take money out before the CD’s maturity date.
 The penalty is based on the CD term:

-- 12 months or less: 90 days of simple interest
+- 12 months or less: 90 days of simple interest on the amount withdrawn

-- More than 12 months: 180 days of simple interest
+- More than 12 months: 180 days of simple interest on the amount withdrawn

-Sallie Mae offers three credit cards: A card meant for students, a cash-back card, and one that rewards you for paying your student loans.
+Sallie Mae offers three credit cards: A card meant for students, a cash-back card and one that rewards you for paying your student loans.

 Other Financial Products From Sallie Mae

 Sallie Mae also offers other financial products that are focused on helping customers' finances and planning for education expenses.